bkw777/aDIPters/README.md

 To use the REX main rom feature:
 * Run 2 10-inch female dupont jumper wires from the /CS pins out to the option-rom compartment.
-* Label the /CS OUT wire so that you can tell which one it is after the machine is re-assembled.
+* Label the /CS_BUS wire so that you can tell which one it is after the machine is re-assembled.
-* Attach the /CS OUT wire to the TP1 pin on the REX.
+* Attach the /CS_BUS wire to TP1 on the REX.
-* Leave the /CS IN wire un-connected loose in the option rom compartment.
-Do not connect it to TP2.
+* Leave the /CS_IC wire un-connected loose in the option rom compartment.
+Do NOT connect it to TP2.
 This wire is only used if/when you want to revert from the REX back to the internal main rom without opening the case again.

 To re-enable the internal ROM (To remove the REX, or just to stop using the main-rom feature):
-* Disconnect the /CS OUT wire from the REX TP1 pin.
+* Disconnect the /CS_BUS wire from the REX TP1 pin.
-* Use a short male dupont jumper wire to join the /CS OUT and /CS IN wires to each other in the option rom compartment.
+* Connect the /CS_BUS wire to the /CS_IC wire with a short male dupont jumper wire.

 ## FlexROM_100 Programming Adapter
 ![](FlexROM_100_programming_adapter.jpg)